prog4biol/pfb2023/pfb.md

 ( 'Jan' , 'Feb' , 'Mar' , 'Apr' , 'May' , 'Jun' , 'Jul' , 'Aug' , 'Sep' , 'Oct' , 'Nov' , 'Dec' )
 ```

 Many functions and methods return tuples like `math.modf(x)`.
 This function returns the fractional and integer parts of `x` in a two-item tuple.
-Here the is no reason to change this sequence.
+There is no reason to change this sequence.

 ```python
 >>> math.modf(2.6)